 However, that value can be quickly lost without internal buy-in.
 Adherence to and understanding of your contingent workforce management program is critical to remaining compliant, attracting top talent, and ultimately becoming a forward-thinking leader both to peers as well as to the independent professional community at large.
 Use the following 10 tips to drive program adoption within your organization.

-2. Secure Support from Executives and Key Stakeholders
+2. Present Your Case to Executives and Key Stakeholders

 4. Create Roles and Rules for Engagement